Asian University for Women: Pre-undergraduate

 AUW recruits underserved women, many of whom have not had adequate secondary school training due to their backgrounds.
 Therefore, AUW specially designed Access Academy, a one-year program which offers preparation in computer literacy, reading and writing in English, scientific thought, global history, and other subjects.

-Given the state of secondary school preparation in many of the communities from which AUW students come, the university has found that one year of Access Academy is not sufficient to prepare students from certain communities for AUW's rigorous undergraduate curriculum.
+Given the lower standards of secondary school preparation in many of the communities from which AUW students come, the university has found that one year of Access Academy is not sufficient to prepare students from certain communities for AUW's rigorous undergraduate curriculum.
 AUW, therefore, offers Pathways for Promise to students who require a longer period of intensive preparation in English language, math, and computer literacy before enrolling in Access Academy.

 Undergraduate

-AUW students choose from the following five majors: Bioinformatics (B.Sc.); Economics (B.A.); Environmental Sciences (B.Sc.); Philosophy, Politics & Economics (B.A.); and Public Health Studies (B.Sc.).
-The university also offers minors.
+AUW students choose from the following majors: Biological Sciences (B.Sc.); Economics (B.A.); Computer Sciences (B.Sc.); Environmental Sciences (B.Sc.); Humanities (B.Sc.); Philosophy, Politics & Economics (B.A.); and Public Health Studies (B.Sc.).

 Graduate

-Starting in January 2022, AUW offers a Master's degree in Education (M.A.).
-The inaugural cohort consists of 22 students.
+AUW offers master's degrees in education (M.A.) and Apparel & Retail Management (B.Sc.)